MattThommes/foursquare_mysql_sync/README.md

-# Foursquare to MySQL
+# Foursquare (Swarm) checkins to MySQL

-This script will fetch your Foursquare checkins and insert them into a MySQL database (using PHP).
+This script will fetch your Foursquare (Swarm) checkins and insert them into a MySQL database (using PHP).
 It will also display a HTML webpage of every checkin, with various options (like viewing the raw photos, etc).

 ## Installation